 Join Our Board of Directors

-Do you want to make a difference and be apart of shaping our local and community media?
+Do you want to be a part of shaping our local and community media?
 Do you have a unique perspective and background that can contribute to the IE’s direction?
-The IE is now seeking to include motivated people to join our board of directors.
+The IE is now seeking motivated people to join our board of directors.

-Ron Chew (Advisor) is a former editor in chief of the International Examiner, Executive Director for the Wing Luke Asian Museum, and serves as an advisor to the IE board and staff.
+Ron Chew (President) is a former Editor-in-Chief of the International Examiner, Executive Director for the International Community Health Services (ICHS) Foundation, and serves as an advisor to the IE board and staff.
 He currently owns and operates Chew Communications.

-Arlene Oki works for the City of Seattle Human Services Department as a Planning & Development Specialist for the Homeless Intervention & Block Grant Administration.
+Arlene Oki (At Large) worked for the City of Seattle Human Services Department as a Planning & Development Specialist for the Homeless Intervention & Block Grant Administration.
 She is active with the Nikkei Heritage Association and was board president of the Japanese American Citizens League.
 A long-time activist in the Asian American community, Arlene has also been involved with the IE as a contributing writer.

 Nam Le (At Large) is a Branch Manager for HomeStreet Bank.
 He also currently serves as the Treasurer for the National Association of Asian American Professionals (NAAAP- Seattle) and as a Board Member for the West Seattle Food Bank.

 Jordan Wong (At Large) has a background in anthropology, but a longtime love for the written word.
 A Seattle transplant, he currently serves as a Program Specialist for the Puget Sound Educational Service District.